Korean War Legacy Project

 The Cheetah Squadron

-Mike Muller discusses his air unit in Korea.
-He was a 2nd Lieutenant in the 2 Cheetah Squadron that earned fame in North Africa and Italy in World War II.
-He and his comrades replaced many of these WWII heroes, forming the new Cheetah Squadron of young airmen in Korea.
+Mike Muller reflects on his air unit's role in Korea.
+As a Second Lieutenant in the 2 Cheetah Squadron, renowned for its accomplishments in North Africa and Italy during World War II, he and his fellow airmen stepped into the shoes of many of these World War II heroes, shaping the new Cheetah Squadron composed of youthful aviators in Korea.

 Tags: Basic training,Pride